gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ## Recommended next test

 The next best test is to introduce one new structural pressure:
--	threshold-nearing re-promotion or bounded pushback against the approaching return corridor
+-	bounded promotion or bounded failure from the persistent threshold-nearing re-promotion state

 This will let the triad be tested on:
--	whether the approaching corridor becomes threshold-nearing proper
+-	whether the occupied threshold-nearing boundary now promotes into renewed stable joint choreography
--	whether stabilized independence pushes back before that boundary is crossed
+-	whether stabilized independence or structural asymmetry pushes the field back below the boundary
--	whether train distinctness remains preserved under either renewed relation or defended independence
+-	whether train distinctness remains preserved under either renewed stable joint return or disciplined pushback
--	whether coherence can distinguish between a real threshold-nearing return and a corridor that still fails just before re-promotion
+-	whether coherence can distinguish between a genuinely promotion-ready threshold state and one that still fails just before renewed stable coupling

+This is a strong pair of cycles.
+They do real work.